natl/molecular-docs/docs/examples/parameter-study.markdown

 For such visualization, a large amount of RAM is needed.
 For example using cylinders DNA geometries, to visualize 200 cylinders, ~2.5 Gb are needed.
 For 2000 cylinders, ~11 Gb are needed.

 ## Reference
-1. Computational modelling of low-energy electron-induced DNA damage by early physical and chemical events, Nikjoo et al.,Int.
-J. Rad.
-Bio., 1997, 71, 467.
+[1] Computational modelling of lowenergy electron-induced DNA damage by early physical and chemical events, H. Nikjoo et al., Int.
+J. Radiat.
+Biol.
+71 (1997) 467–483.